vguillou/neon-page-behavior/README.md

 Useful to handle initialization before your element gets visible (start loading data, animation optimisation,...).

 * **entry-animation-finish**:
-Called AFTER the transition TO the element starts.
+Called AFTER the transition TO the element finished.
 Useful to finish initialization of your element (allow user focus,...).

 * **exit-animation-start**: